hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 y = convolve2d(x, h[N/2-d:N/2+d, N/2-d:N/2+d])
 ```

-Then the laser shows speckle!
+Then the laser spot shows speckle!
 This varies on how much of the impulse response
 we include; if we include more frequencies, the dots get smaller.
 This means
 that if you hold a pinhole up to your eye, the speckles will appear larger.